 100.1 (1) the level of electric vehicle service, expressed as the nominal power transfer; and 100.2 (2) the type of electrical energy transfer.
 100.3 (c) If a fee is assessed for other services in direct connection with fueling the vehicle, 100.4 including but not limited to a fee based on time measurement or a fixed fee, the additional 100.5 fee must be displayed.
 100.6 (d) A retail EVSE must be labeled in a manner that complies with Federal Trade 100.7 Commissioner labeling requirements for alternative fuels and alternative fueled vehicles, 100.8 Code of Federal Regulations, title 16, part 309.
 100.9 (e) A retail EVSE must be listed and labeled in a manner that complies with the National 100.10 Electric Code NFPA 70, Article 625, Electric Vehicle Charging Systems.
-100 11 100.11 Subd.
+100.11 Subd.
 6. Advertising; sign prices. (a) When a sign or device is used to advertise the 100.12 price of electricity to fuel a vehicle, the price for electrical energy must be expressed in 100.13 price per kilowatt-hour, in whole cents or tenths of one cent.
 If the electrical energy is 100.14 unlimited or free of charge, the advertising or sign must clearly indicate that the electrical 100.15 energy is unlimited or free of charge in lieu of the unit price.
 100.16 (b) If more than one electrical energy unit price may apply over the duration of a single 100.17 transaction or sale to the general public, the terms and conditions that determine each unit 100.18 price and the times each unit price apply must be clearly displayed.
-100.19 (c) For a fixed service application, the following information must be conspicuously 100.20 displayed or posted: 100.20 displayed or posted: 100.21 displayed or posted: (1) the level of electric vehicle service, expressed as the nominal power transfer; and 100.21 displayed or posted: (1) the level of electric vehicle service, expressed as the nominal power transfer; and (2) the type of electrical energy transfer.
-100.21 100.22 100.23 displayed or posted: (1) the level of electric vehicle service, expressed as the nominal power transfer; and (2) the type of electrical energy transfer. (d) For a variable service application, the following information must be conspicuously 100.21 100.22 100.23 100.24 displayed or posted: (1) the level of electric vehicle service, expressed as the nominal power transfer; and (2) the type of electrical energy transfer. (d) For a variable service application, the following information must be conspicuously displayed or posted: 100.21 100.22 100.23 100.24 displayed or posted: (1) the level of electric vehicle service, expressed as the nominal power transfer; and (2) the type of electrical energy transfer. (d) For a variable service application, the following information must be conspicuously displayed or posted: (1) the type of delivery; 100.21 100.22 100.23 100.24 100.25 displayed or posted: (1) the level of electric vehicle service, expressed as the nominal power transfer; and (2) the type of electrical energy transfer. (d) For a variable service application, the following information must be conspicuously displayed or posted: (1) the type of delivery; (2) the minimum and maximum power transfer that may occur during a transaction,
+100.19 (c) For a fixed service application, the following information must be conspicuously 100.20 displayed or posted: 100.21 (1) the level of electric vehicle service, expressed as the nominal power transfer; and 100.22 (2) the type of electrical energy transfer.
+100.23 (d) For a variable service application, the following information must be conspicuously 100.24 displayed or posted: 100.25 (1) the type of delivery; 100.26 (2) the minimum and maximum power transfer that may occur during a transaction, 100.27 including whether service may be reduced to zero; 100.28 (3) the conditions under which a variation in electrical energy transfer occurs; and 100.29 (4) the type of electrical energy transfer.